ericsonga/APCSAReview/_sources/Unit2-Using-Objects/turtleBasics.rst

       } // end of World class

-In the program above there were two turtle objects yertle and myrtle.
-The hidden Java code is defined a complicated class called Turtle.
+In the program above there are two turtle objects yertle and myrtle.
+The hidden Java code defines a complicated class called Turtle and some other helper classes.
 A **class** in programming defines a new abstract data type.
 When you create **objects** in coding, you create new variables of that class data type.
 Here, yertle and myrtle are 2 objects created from the class Turtle.

 Can you add another turtle object to the code above?
 You can make up a variable name for your turtle and add in a line like the following in the main method: